 Sarcoidosis is a systemic disease caused by the abnormal functioning of the immune system, affecting the heart, liver, spleen, brain, eye, lymph nodes and especially the lung.
 The exact cause of this non-contagious disease is unclear.
 For the diagnosis of the disease, blood and urine tests, lung x-ray and lung tomography are required.

 Pleurisy is the filling of the space between the lung membranes with more fluid than it should be due to various reasons.
 Pleurisy should be regarded as a different symptom of a disease rather than a disease in itself.
-Diseases such as tuberculosis, lung cancer, lung cancer, lung abscess and pneumonia can cause fluid accumulation.
+Diseases such as tuberculosis, lung cancer, lung abscess and pneumonia can cause fluid accumulation.

 Sleep Apnea means breathing stops during sleep.
 Symptoms such as increased daytime sleepiness and snoring are common symptoms of sleep disorders.
 For a definitive diagnosis, the patient is evaluated overnight in the sleep laboratory.
 Meanwhile, respiratory effort, sleep stages, air flow, electrocardiography, electroencephalography, electromyography, arousal and oxygen saturation items are recorded.
 Thus, whether there is apnea, its frequency, how long it lasts, and the effect of apnea on general body functions are evaluated.